OIRL/PyDHM/index.md

 PyDHM contains two main packages, propagation approaches `PyDHM.propagation` and DHM implementations `PyDHM.implementations`.
 Below an explanation of each package.

 ### PyDHM.propagation
 This package is focused on the conventional formalisms used for computing the scalar propagation of scalar wave fields.
-The approaches that contain this package are the angular spectrum, Fresnel transform, and Fresnel-Bluestein transforms.
+The approaches that contain this package are the **angular spectrum**, **Fresnel transform**, and **Fresnel-Bluestein transform**.
 These approaches can be used as separetly functions as `angularSpectrum`, `fresnelTransform`, and `fresnelBluestein`.

 All these formalisms allow computing the wavefield in an output plane on a given input plane in different propagation distances.